robertzk/objectdiff/README.md

 If we applied ten different manipulations to a dataset, we could keep a history of our changes by storing the successive patches in conjunction with the initial data set.
-In essence, objectdiff aims to be a "Git for R data".
+In essence, objectdiff aims to be a "Git for R data."

 Tracked environments
 ------------